Causal Preference Elicitation: Algorithms

 with occasional additional cost $\mathcal{O}(R S D^2)$ when rejuvenation is triggered.
 Over $T$ query rounds, the total runtime is therefore

 where $N_{\text{rej}} \leq T$ is the number of resampling--rejuvenation events.

 \paragraph{Practical considerations.} In practice, $k \ll D^2$ and rejuvenation is triggered infrequently.
 Moreover, all particle-wise computations are embarrassingly parallel, making the method well suited to vectorized or GPU-accelerated implementations.
 For the problem sizes considered in our experiments ($D \leq 50$, $S \leq 1000$), CaPE runs comfortably within minutes on a single CPU core, even under aggressive query budgets.
+For substantially larger graphs, the main bottleneck is evaluating or screening many candidate pairs.
+Practical extensions include restricting queries to candidate edges from an upstream discovery method, parallelizing particle-wise likelihood evaluations, or learning amortized proposal distributions for rejuvenation.